This article was last edited on March 3, 2019.

 This deduction can be limited by income requirements.
 When the taxable income is above the threshold amounts, the deduction is subject to additional limitations.
 These limitations are the greater of either 50% of the W-2 wages that were paid by the entity generating the QBI or 25% of the W-2 wages paid by the entity generating the QBI plus 2.5% of the Unadjusted Basis of the Qualified Assets that are in service in the entity generating the QBI.

-For couples with married filing jointly status, their collective taxable income must be below $315,000 and for every other filing status, it must be below $157,500 before considering the QualifiedBusiness Income Deduction in order to qualify for this deduction.
+For couples with married filing jointly status, their collective taxable income must be below $315,000 and for every other filing status, it must be below $157,500 before in order to qualify for this deduction.

 At TaxSlayer Pro, we are dedicated to helping tax professionals succeed in their businesses.
-To learn more about recent tax law changes and other business tax deductions, please contact our tax experts today!
+Visit our knowledgebase to learn more about recent tax law changes.